 Terms Definitions Non-compliance Conducting research involving human subjects in a manner that violates laws, federal regulations, policies, or institutional policies governing such research.
 Note : This includes the failure to comply with IRB determinations and the failure of the IRB to follow regulations.
 For VA research: This includes non-compliance with VA policies and Handbook requirements.
 Serious non- compliance Violations that have or pose a greater than minimal risk of harm or discomfort to research participants or others involved in the research.
-For VA research: A failure to adhere to the laws, regulations, or policies governing human research that may reasonably be regarded as: • Presenting a genuine risk of substantive harm to the safety, rights, or welfare of human research subjects or others, including their rights to privacy and confidentiality of identifiable private information • Presenting a genuine risk of substantive harm to the safety, rights, or welfare of research personnel who conduct research • Presenting a genuine risk of substantive harm to the health or welfare of animals used in research • Presenting a genuine risk of substantive reputational harm to VA; or • Substantively compromising a VA medical facility's Animal Care and Use Program (ACUP), Human Research Protection Program (HRPP), Research Safety and Security Program (RSSP), or research information security processes.
+For VA research: A failure to adhere to the laws, regulations, or policies governing human research that may reasonably be regarded as: • Involving substantive harm, or a genuine risk of substantive harm, to the safety, rights, or welfare of human research subjects, research staff, or others; or • Substantively compromising the effectiveness of a facility's human research protection or human research oversight programs Continuing non-compliance A pattern of non-compliance that has the potential to compromise human research protections.
+For VA research: A persistent failure to adhere to the laws, regulations, or policies governing human research.
+Reportable The term "reportable" refers to an incident, event, or situation that must be reported under the requirements of an applicable regulatory or oversight entity.